celery/cyme/docs/introduction.rst

 Synopsis
 ========

-The SCS agent is a distributed application, where each instance handles the Celery worker nodes on a machine (physical or virtual).
+The Cyme agent is a distributed application, where each instance handles the Celery worker nodes on a machine (physical or virtual).
 Distributed as in it reroutes messages to agents that can handle them, for example if the current agent does not hold the definition of a queue,